jasonpercival/GitDemo/README.md

 # Git Demo Repo

-This is a demo app.
+This is a sample respository for the git course.

 ## How To Work With Git